About hip disorders

 Developmental dysplasia of the hip means that the hip joint of a newborn baby is dislocated or prone to dislocation.
 The socket is abnormally shallow, which prevents a stable fit.
 Slack ligaments may also allow the femoral head to slip out of joint.

 Possible causes include a breech (feet first) delivery, family history and disorders such as spina bifida.
-Around 95 per cent of babies born with developmental dysplasia of the hip can be successfully treated.
+Around 95% of babies born with developmental dysplasia of the hip can be successfully treated.

-Most children with Perthes’ disease eventually recover, but it can take anywhere from two to five years for the femoral head to regenerate.
+Most children with Perthes’ disease eventually recover, but it can take anywhere from 2 to 5 years for the femoral head to regenerate.
 The cause is unknown.